tomberget/dotfiles/zsh_functions/README.md

 ```

 3. The script will then execute the following:
-   a.
-Read the *appendix* and the current working directory into variables
+   1. Read the *appendix* and the current working directory into variables
-   b.
-Symbolically link the `config.appendix` as `config` in the `~/.kube` directory
+   2. Symbolically link the `config.appendix` as `config` in the `~/.kube` directory
-   c. `cd` to the working directory set in a.
+   3. `cd` to the working directory set in a.